Undergraduate Catalog

 Visiting Faculty

 Catherine Sprecher Loverti.
-Visiting assistant professor of German.
+Visiting professor of German.
 PhD 2008 University of Chicago.
 MA 2000 University of Zürich.

 Adjunct Faculty